-Inheritance is autosomal dominant.
+Inheritance of Marfan syndrome is autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
+If expression of a trait requires only one copy of a gene (one allele)... read more .
 The basic molecular defect results from mutations in the gene encoding the glycoprotein fibrillin-1 (FBN1), which is the main component of microfibrils and helps anchor cells to the extracellular matrix.
 The principal structural defect involves the cardiovascular, musculoskeletal, and ocular systems.
-The pulmonary system and CNS are also affected.
+The pulmonary system and central nervous system are also affected.

 Major findings include